Catholic Life

 Our Liturgical Year

-We are currently in the Liturgical season of lent
+We are currently in the Liturgical season of Ordinary TIme

 Charity

-As a school we would like to thank our entire community for the support you have provided for our families and local community this year.
+As a school we would like to thank our entire community for the support you have provided for our families and local community over the past year.

 Together, we have supported a number of initiatives that have helped to make a difference to the lives of others.